SharifVelasquezAlzate/gatekeeper/docs/blueprint/Provider.md

 ### Handler

-A provider processes a user's request to obtain data that is then passed to **the handler**, which is responsible for utilizing this data to generate and return a user object.
-This user object is then stored in the session (in `req.session.user`).
+The provider processes a user's request to obtain data that is then passed to **the handler**, which is responsible for utilizing this data to generate and return a user object.
+This user object is then stored in the session.

 #### Example #1